cofacts/media-manager/README.md

 Files with identical or near duplicate image content will produce the same identifier, so there will be no duplicates on your GCS bucket.

 `insert()` resolves as soon as all data in `MediaEntry` is resolved -- which is the time the unique identifier `id` is generated from actual file content.

-Under the hood, instead of just downloading the whole file from the given URL and process it, all processing of `insert()` is done in a stream fasion.
-When `insert({url})` is called, it will take the following steps in practice:

-1. Get the NodeJS readable stream to read the URL
-2. Connect the readable stream to to all [variant transformers](#variants-and-transformers), and a temporary location on GCS.
-3. Connect the readable stream to file identifier that consumes the file and generates its media entry ID.
-4. Wait until the ID is generated.
-Resolve `insert()` promise as soon ID is generated.
-5. Check if the media entry with the ID already exists on GCS.
-   - If so, delete the temporary files.
-   - If not, move the temporary files to the folder of the media entry.

 By the time `insert()` resolves, it is possible that files are still being uplaoded to GCS.
 When upload succeeded, `onUploadStop(null)` will be called.
 If upload fails or the file already exists, `onUploadStop(err)` will be called.